 A newly-released automated poll, conducted by PPP, shows him trailing Bruning by 11 points, with a dismal 39 percent approval and 50 percent disapproval rating.
 Two Republican polls conducted this month, one commissioned by the Nebraska Republican party, also show Nelson trailing Bruning by double-digits.
 All of the polls show Nelson failing to hit the 40 percent mark – brutal territory for a sitting senator.

-This article appears in the Feb.
-2, 2011, edition of National Journal Daily.
+This article appears in the February 2, 2011 edition of NJ Daily.